sarthakpande2005-debug/Super-Coach/README.md

   2. Provides visual dashboards for self-assessment and tutor review (optional).

 E. Future Expansion:
-  1. Subject-specific AI agents (Physics, Maths, Biology, etc.) for deep tutoring.
+  1. Subject-specific AI solutions (Physics, Maths, Biology, etc.) for deep tutoring.
   2. Fully autonomous preparation system where students can succeed using only AI guidance and curated resources, reducing dependency on costly coaching.

 ## Impact: